The video link is at the bottom of the page.

 B. One Generation

-Jesus placed the timing of these false Christs and prophets between the two references to one generation:
+Jesus placed the timing of these false christs and prophets between the two references to one generation:

 Firstly in Matthew 23: